A Very Progressive Vein Disease That Leads To Destructive Outcomes, Putting Your Life At Risk

 At your vein screening, a venous reflux ultrasound will be performed to evaluate the health of your leg veins.
 A vein screening will help you discover if you have venous reflux disease (venous insufficiency).

-Also, this vascular ultrasound can also help detect if a blood clot has developed in your leg veins.
+Also, this vascular ultrasound can help detect if a blood clot has developed in your leg veins.

 Early diagnosis is critical in preventing vein disease from affecting your health and well-being.
 Also, discovering a blood clot in its early stages and treating it accordingly reduces the risk of it moving to the lungs and causing a pulmonary embolism, which could be fatal.

 Venous Insufficiency Treatment

-If you discover that you have venous insufficiency it is vital to get venous insufficiency treatment as soon as possible to avoid the irreversible damage caused by this dangerous disease.
+If you discover that you have venous insufficiency it is vital to have venous insufficiency treatment as soon as possible to avoid the irreversible damage caused by this dangerous disease.

-At The Vein and Vascular Institute of Riverview, our Board Certified Vascular Surgeons treat venous insufficiency using minimally invasive laser technology that leaves minimal to no scars and can have you back on your feet within one day.
+At The Vein and Vascular Institute of Riverview, our Board Certified Vascular Surgeons treat venous insufficiency using minimally invasive laser technology and Varithena® microfoam treatment that leaves minimal to no scars and can have you back on your feet within one day.

 When it comes to getting vein treatment, you can put your trust in The Vein and Vascular Institute because we have been in practice for over 25 years, because our vascular surgeons are Board Certified in Vascular Surgery and because we have performed thousands of venous insufficiency treatments in the Tampa Bay area.

-Our Riverview vascular and vein center is one of the few Nationally Accredited Vascular Laboratories in Florida, meeting all quality and safety standards to make sure that you are getting the best vascular care possible.
+Our Riverview vein center is one of the few Nationally Accredited Vascular Laboratories in Florida, meeting all quality and safety standards to make sure that you are getting the best vascular care possible.

-To schedule a vein consultation at The Vein and Vascular Institute of Riverview, give us a call today at (813) 999-3992 because the sooner you get venous insufficiency treatment, the better for your overall future health.
+To schedule a Vein Consultation at The Vein and Vascular Institute of Riverview, give us a call today at (813) 999-3992 because the sooner you have venous insufficiency treatment the better for your overall future health.